Virtual social network IMVU raises $35M from China’s NetEase and others – TechCrunch

 “IMVU operates one of the world’s oldest, yet most vibrant and young — in terms of our user base — metaverses.
 We have many shared business philosophies and complementary know-how.
 It is a natural fit for us to become partners,” he added.

-Founded in 2005, NetEase is now known for its news portal, music streaming app, education products, and video games that compete with those of Tencent.
+Founded in 2005, NetEase is now known for its news portal, music streaming app, education products and video games that compete with those of Tencent.
 It has over the years made a handful of minority investments in companies outside China, though it’s not nearly as aggressive as Tencent in terms of investment pace and volume.

 A NetEase spokesperson declined to comment on the investment in IMVU.